 The owner of a property owns that property 100% until they sign a contract.
 Basic stuff.

 Another reader of my blog charged that a seller who calls for a Highest and Best round is "morally low" and guilty of "extortion."
 Cash is King--Or is It?
 Making a Highest and Best bid that wins.
 It is not morally wrong for owners of a property to conduct the sale of that property in whatever way they want.
 It is their right as property owners.
 The owner of a property owns it 100% and can dispose of it however s/he wants.
 That includes the right to call for the Highest and Best offer from all bidders.
 Buyers who realize they are in competition for a property often welcome the chance to review and even to revise their offer.
 Far from being immoral, they view it as fair.
 The buyer who gets the property s/he wants is not a loser in this scenario.
 All buyer offers are, from the start, blind; because any given property can sell above or far below list price.

-Now I know that I will get kick-back from buyers' agents (I'm one myself on some transactions), and I certainly understand that.
+Now I know that I will get push-back from buyers' agents (I'm one myself on some transactions), and I certainly understand that.
 I just want to add some focus to the debate.
 The seller owns the property.
 The buyer can play or not play, but the seller owns the property--plain and simple.
 It's good to remember that.
 Of course, an intransigent seller may end up remaining the owner of the property!